alexellis/blog.alexellis.io/posts/2025-08-30-slicer-bare-metal-preview.md

 * Near-instant destruction of hosts
 * GPU mounting via VFIO for Ollama

+## What is a preview?

+Slicer is already suitable for productive R&D/support uses and long-running production workloads.

+So why is this being called a preview?
+It's an internal tool, which we have been using since ~ 2022 along with actuated.

+The preview is referring to making it consumable and useful as a public offering.

 ## Enough talking, I just want to see it running

 You can watch a brief demo here: